c3rb3ru5d3d53c/binlex/README.md

 If the command-line options are not enough the configuration file provides the most granular control of all options.

+Processor modes are:
+- `inline`: execute the processor in-process.
+This uses the same thread budget as `binlex --threads`.
+- `ipc`: execute the processor out-of-process through `binlex-processor` workers.
+This uses `[processors].processes`.
+- `http`: execute the processor through `binlex-server` over HTTP.

 If you wish to override the default configuration file and specify another configuration file use the command-line parameter.

 ```bash